 Bachelor of Science (BS) in Informatics

 Would you like to learn more about the way information technology affects the business world?
-Or study new uses for IT in business, as well as how people and technology interact with one another in order to solve specific business-related issues?
+Or are you interested in studying new uses for IT in business as well as how people and technology interact with one another in order to solve specific business-related issues?
 Are you interested in programming and database management?
-The online Informatics program will further your understanding of the most relevant topics in this field, while preparing you to compete in the business arena.
+The online Informatics program will further your understanding of the most relevant topics in this field while preparing you to compete in the business arena.
 (An on-campus option may also be available; contact a student advisor for details.)

-The Bachelor of Science in Informatics program provides a solid foundation for students who wish to pursue careers as information technology professionals, or for those who desire a more concrete understanding of the integral ways in which technology impacts the business environment globally.
-Graduates are well prepared for entry level positions in specialized areas such as systems analysts, business applications programming, business database design, decision support systems, networking technologies, and are also well prepared to advance from those positions.
+The Bachelor of Science in Informatics program provides a solid foundation for students who wish to pursue careers as information technology professionals or for those who desire a more concrete understanding of the integral ways in which technology impacts the business environment globally.
+Graduates are well prepared for entry-level positions in specialized areas such as systems analysts, business applications programming, business database design, decision support systems, and networking technologies.
+They are also well prepared to advance from those positions.

 - Analyze the role of the IT professional in a changing business environment.

 - Identify information technology challenges faced by decision makers in an industry undergoing change.

 - Evaluate the role that information technology undertakes to compensate changes in global demand.

 - Assess the value of information technology when addressing global, national, and local industry needs.